General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \paragraph{Parallels between Generative and Contrastive Objectives}

-While it might seem that generative and contrastive \glspl{ssl} methods optimize different things, their underlying goals can often be equivalent.
+While it might seem that generative and contrastive \glspl{ssl} methods optimize different things, their underlying goals can be equivalent.
 A generative masked language model learns the conditional probability (see \Cref{eq:infonce}) , aiming to assign a high probability to the correct masked token by effectively discriminating it from other vocabulary tokens.
 The \modelname{InfoNCE} loss in contrastive learning can be viewed as a log-loss for a $(K+1)$-way classification task (see \Cref{eq:infonce}).
 Here, the model learns to identify the positive pair $f(x_i^+)$ as matching $f(x_i)$ from a set including $f(x_i^+)$ and $K$ negative features $f(x_j^-)$.
 Both approaches effectively learn to select the \enquote{correct} item (a token or a positive feature) from a set of candidates based on the provided context or an anchor.
 To do so, they must effectively build strong internal representations.

-\paragraph{Pre-training beyond \gls{ssl}} Pre-training cannot be performed using \gls{ssl} on a single modality alone.
+\paragraph{Pre-training beyond \gls{ssl}} Pre-training be performed using \gls{ssl} on multiple modalities.
 For example, in models that consider multiple input formats (multimodality, as explained in detail in \Cref{sec:multimodal_chem}), alignments between different modalities (e.g., text-image, text-graph) serve as a pre-training step.\autocite{weng2022vlm,girdhar2023imagebind0} General-purpose force fields are commonly trained in a supervised manner on relaxation and simulation trajectories.\autocite{batatia2022mace, wood2025uma0} Thus, the model learns a representation of connectivity patterns to energies.
 However, these representations also implicitly encode structural patterns (commonly observed coordination environments) and their correlations with each other and with abstract properties.
-A distinct and powerful pre-training paradigm moves away from real-world data entirely, instead training models like \modelname{TabPFN} on millions of synthetically generated datasets to become general-purpose learning algorithms.
-This allows them to perform in-context learning on new, small datasets in a single forward pass, often outperforming traditional methods. \autocite{hollmann2025accurate} \\
+A distinct and powerful pre-training paradigm moves away from real-world data entirely, instead training models like \modelname{TabPFN} on millions of synthetically generated datasets to become general-purpose learning algorithms (see \Cref{sec:dataset_creation} about dataset creation).
+This allows them to perform in-context learning on new, small datasets during a single inference call, often outperforming traditional methods. \autocite{hollmann2025accurate} \\

 The core principle remains: \emph{learning on large datasets to build generalizable internal representations before task-specific fine-tuning.}